 I teach all levels of user research, human centered design, tangible design, embodied design, and interaction design; physical computing with microcontrollers and circuits; and introductory computer science.
 With a project-centered approach, I challenge students to consider the social, aesthetic, technical, and political implications of their work.
 Teaching Statement (pdf)

-This class surveys quantitative machine learning methods in conjunction with critical analysis of the assumptions and bias these algorithms can reinforce.
+A graduate class for information studies majors, this class surveys quantitative machine learning methods in conjunction with critical analysis of the assumptions and bias these algorithms can reinforce.
 My duties included Python tutoring and project advising.

 Spring 2016.
 Taught in my role as teaching assistant, with professor David Bamman at University of California, Berkeley.

 Fall 2014.
 Taught in my role as teaching assistant, with instructor Matt Ganucheau at Gray Area Foundation for the Arts.